iExecBlockchainComputing/iexec-sdk/README.md

 ### chain.json

-The `chain.json` file, located in every iExec project, describes the parameters used when communicating with ethereum nodes and iExec schedulers.
+The `chain.json` file, located in every iExec project, describes the parameters used when communicating with ethereum nodes and iExec Secret Management Services.
 They are ordered by chain name, accessible by using the `--chain <chainName>` option for each command of the SDK.

+`default` set the default chain used by the SDK cli. optional key `hub` set the address of the hub used by the SDK cli on each chain (overwrite default value). optional key `sms` set the url of Secret Management Service used by the SDK cli on each chain. optional key `ipfsGateway` set the url of IPFS gateway used by the SDK cli on each chain (overwrite default value). optional key `bridge` set the bridge used by the SDK cli when working with bridged networks (sidechain). `bridge.contract` set the address of the RLC bridge on the chain, `bridge.bridgedNetworkId` set the reference to the briged network specified by `id`. optional key `native` specify whether or not the chain native token is RLC (overwrite default value).

 ```json
 {